acmellinger/email-hider/README.md

 # Email Hiding Service

-Backend service that returns an email (or any other payload) upon succesful completion of a ReCaptcha v2.
+Backend service that returns an email (or any other payload) upon succesful verification by Cloudflare Turnstile.

-Return values are stored as env vars on the cloud function:
+Return values and turnstile secret are stored as env vars on the worker:

 ```
 site = return
 ```

-The ReCaptcha secret key should be stored in an env var `RECAPTCHA_SECRET`

-Environment variables are set in a `secrets.tfvars` file (not in git).

 ## Deploying to gcp